Exploring Nature Coast Springs

 There is nothing like hopping into a 72-degree spring on a hot, humid day to cool the body and soothe the soul.
 Florida is graced with many natural springs, providing crystal clear, cool (some would say cold) water and the Nature Coast has a great concentration of these magical geological phenomena.

-Although we tend to think of a spring in singular form, most of the Nature Coast springs are groups of vents in Florida’s karst, or porous limestone rock foundation, where pristine water pushes out of the aquifer, or underwater river, below at immense pressure.
-Each spring vent, or each group of spring vents is usually known by a singular name.
+Although we tend to think of a spring in the singular form, most of the Nature Coast springs are groups of vents in Florida’s karst, or porous limestone rock foundation, where pristine water pushes out of the aquifer, or underwater river, below at immense pressure.
+Each spring vent, or each group of spring vents, is usually known by a singular name.

 Chassahowitzka Springs form the headwaters of the Chassahowitzka River, which flows westerly to the Gulf of Mexico approximately 6 miles through low coastal hardwood hammock and marsh.
 Purchased in the early 1990s, this property is part of the National Wildlife Refuge that protects the Chassahowitzka Swamp ecosystem and wildlife resources.
 Here is a map of the entrances.